Zendevve/OmniInv-WoW/README.md

 ### Managing Sections
 - Click section headers to collapse/expand categories
 - Collapsed state persists between sessions
+- **Right-click "Recent Items"** header to clear all recent item highlights

+### Recent Items
+- Newly looted or bought items appear in the "Recent Items" category at the top
+- Items have a glowing yellow animation
+- Hover over an item to remove its "new" status
+- Right-click the "Recent Items" header to clear all highlights at once

+### Vendor Trash
+- A coin button appears when you open a merchant
+- Click to instantly sell all gray (poor quality) items
+- Hover to see total vendor value before selling

 ### Drag & Drop
 - Drag items from anywhere (character panel, other bags)